How do I use Files as a student?

 Upload a file .
 Upload a file to Files.

-Set the user right (copyright) for a file .
+For groups using usage rights, set the user right (copyright) for a file .
 You must set a user right for a file before it can be published.
 Files that do not contain a usage right display as a warning icon.

 Change the state of the file .
 Files can be published, unpublished, or include a restricted status.